Iam-Phasma/Iam-Phasma/README.md

 ### About me

 - I build small web projects and improve them one step at a time.
-- I like creating tools that feel useful, simple, and fun to use.
 - Most of what I know came from trying to undrestand the use of AI.

 ### What you'll find here